 As far as collateral names go, Rajai Davis and Anthony Gose appreciate the Snider deal.
 They're both more secure in their Toronto gigs now that the lefty slugger is gone.
 Perhaps neither player was in immediate and grave danger of fading away, but the Blue Jays have never been in love with Davis and Gose is off to a .179 start in the majors (though he has swiped a couple of bags).
 When Jose Bautista is ready to go again, we'll reevaluate.

-Ryan Dempster last week, so they settled for Plan B, underrated veteran lefty Paul Maholm.
+• The Braves couldn't get their Plan A arm in Ryan Dempster last week, so they settled for Plan B, underrated veteran lefty Paul Maholm.
 Atlanta also grabbed reserve outfielder Reed Johnson, while the Cubs scooped pitcher Arodys Vizcaino (intriguing prospect coming off Tommy John surgery) and pitcher Jaye Chapman (just a guy).

 Maholm steps into all the luxuries we were promoting for Dempster last week: Atlanta has a dominant closer, a sparkling outfield defense, a less-penalizing home park.
 The lefty quietly posted a 3.66/1.29 season in the ratios last year, and he's at 3.74/1.24 this season.
 He's also been lights-out of late, winning five of his last six starts and posting a 1.00 ERA over that time (nine walks, 32 strikeouts).
 It's partly driven by luck, of course, but a .256 BABIP isn't ridiculous over a short sample, merely fortunate.
 Maholm looks like a Mark Buehrle type of serviceable arm for the rest of the season, and his upside might be slightly higher given the cast around him.